 Some generators have specialised equipment that allows them to restart without external support.
 These generators are a backup providing dependable restart capability.
 In the event of a major supply disruption, contracted SRAS and any other available resources may be called on by AEMO to supply energy to restart power stations; and begin the process of restoring the power system.

-Security events are caused by sudden equipment failure.
-The sudden, unexpected loss of a major source of supply can cause very rapid changes in system frequency which undermines the security of the electrical system.
+System black events can occur when a sudden, unexpected loss of a major source of supply causes very rapid changes in system frequency which undermines the security of the electrical system.

-Networks and generators will automatically disconnect or “trip” when there is a very rapid change in frequency in order to protect equipment and personnel from harm.
+Generators and networks automatically disconnect or ‘trip’ when there is a very rapid change in frequency in order to protect equipment and personnel from harm.
 The disconnection of multiple generators can lead to cascading failures and ultimately a system black if not addressed in time by emergency measures such as load shedding.

 - Transmission network companies work with the distribution network providers to prepare blocks of load to be reconnected progressively.

-- The distribution network provider has responsibility for ensuring the local network is ready to have power restored and coordinates reconnection with the transmission business.
+- Distribution network providers prepare local networks to have power restored and coordinate reconnection with the transmission business.